Pragmatic Sanction of 1713

 As of 1713, Charles and his wife Elizabeth Christine had not had any children.
 Since the death of his elder brother, Joseph I, in 1711, Charles had been the sole surviving male member of the House of Habsburg.
-Joseph had died without male issue, leaving Joseph's daughter Maria Josepha as the heir presumptive.
+Joseph had died without male issue, leaving Joseph's daughter Maria Josepha as the heiress presumptive.
 That presented two problems.
 First, a prior agreement with his brother, known as the Mutual Pact of Succession (1703), had agreed that in the absence of male heirs, Joseph's daughters would take precedence over Charles's daughters in all Habsburg lands.
 Though Charles had no children, if he were to be survived by daughters alone, they would be cut out of the inheritance.
 Secondly, because Salic law precluded female inheritance, Charles VI needed to take extraordinary measures to avoid a protracted succession dispute, as other claimants would have surely contested a female inheritance.

 Charles VI was indeed ultimately succeeded by his own firstborn child Maria Theresa, who was born four years after the signing of the Sanction.
-However, despite the promulgation of the Pragmatic Sanction, her accession in 1740 resulted in the outbreak of the War of the Austrian Succession as Charles-Albert of Bavaria, backed by France, contested her inheritance.
+However, despite the promulgation of the Pragmatic Sanction, her accession in 1740 resulted in the outbreak of the War of the Austrian Succession as Charles Albert of Bavaria, backed by France, contested her inheritance.
 After the war, Maria Theresa's inheritance of the Habsburg lands was confirmed by the Treaty of Aix-la-Chapelle, and the election of her husband, Francis I, as Holy Roman Emperor was secured by the Treaty of Füssen.

 Background

-In 1700, the senior branch of the House of Habsburg became extinct with the death of Charles II of Spain.
-The War of the Spanish Succession ensued, with Louis XIV of France claiming the crowns of Spain for his grandson Philip, and Leopold I, Holy Roman Emperor claiming them for his son Charles.
-In 1703, Charles and Joseph, Leopold's sons, signed the Mutual Pact of Succession, granting succession rights to the daughters of Joseph and Charles in the case of complete extinction of the male line but favouring the daughters of Joseph over those of Charles, as Joseph was older.
+In 1700, the senior Spanish branch of the House of Habsburg became extinct with the death of Charles II of Spain.
+The War of the Spanish Succession ensued, with Louis XIV of France claiming the crowns of Spain for his grandson Philip, and Holy Roman Emperor Leopold I claiming them for his son Charles.
+In 1703, Charles and Joseph, Leopold's sons, signed the Mutual Pact of Succession, granting succession rights to the daughters of Joseph and Charles in the case of complete extinction of the male line but favoring the daughters of Joseph over those of Charles, as Joseph was older.

 In 1705, Leopold I died and was succeeded by his elder son, Joseph I. Six years later, Joseph I died leaving behind two daughters, Archduchesses Maria Josepha and Maria Amalia.
-Charles succeeded Joseph, according to the Pact, and Maria Josepha became his heir presumptive.
+Charles succeeded Joseph, according to the Pact, and Maria Josepha became his heiress presumptive.

 However, Charles decided to amend the Pact to give his own future daughters precedence over his nieces.
 On 19 April 1713, he announced the changes in a secret session of the council.

 Securing the right to succeed for his own daughters, who were not even born yet, became Charles's obsession.
 The previous succession laws had also forbidden the partition of the Habsburg dominions and provided for succession by females, but that had been mostly hypothetical.
 The Pragmatic Sanction was the first such document to be publicly announced and so required formal acceptance by the estates of the realms affected.